DoctorKhan/The-Human-Experiment-Book/src/00_introduction/10_introduction.md

 For millennia, we have been told we are the product of mostly random chance.
 But the most ancient myths—the ones we dismissed as fantasy—whisper a different truth.
 They spoke of powerful beings who walked amongst us, a symbiotic relationship.
 What happened? and who ultimately leaving us orphaned and amnesiac.

-The is the story of the Orphaned Species.
+The is the story of the Orphaned Species, our species.